12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### How can you automatically assign specific persons as reviewers when a part of the code is modified ?
+### How can you automatically assign specific people as reviewers when a part of the code is modified ?

 <details><summary>show</summary>
 <p>